The-BlissfulAqua/Memora/README.md

 ### ดูแล Caregiver View
 A dashboard for professional caregivers to manage the patient's daily routine and monitor their well-being.
-- **Alerts Dashboard:** Displays urgent alerts for SOS button presses, falls, and significant negative emotions.
+- **Alerts Dashboard:** Displays urgent alerts for SOS button presses and falls.
 - **Schedule Management:** Add, view, and delete daily reminders for the patient.
 - **Voice Mailbox:** Send and review voice messages with the patient and family.

 ### 👨‍👩‍👧 Family View
 A portal for family members to stay connected and involved in their loved one's care.
-- **Activity Timeline:** A real-time log of patient activities, such as completed reminders, detected emotions, and shared memories.
+- **Activity Timeline:** A real-time log of patient activities, such as completed reminders and shared memories.
 - **Share Memories:** Easily upload photos and captions to the patient's Memory Album.
 - **Send Comforting Thoughts:** Use AI to generate and send a short, uplifting quote to the patient's home screen.
 - **Voice Messages:** Share voice notes to stay connected personally.